 Your SMS marketing platform should allow you to send revenue-generating one-time campaigns that showcase your product, promotions, and more.
-You should also be able to segment your campaign messages, so your text messages can be easily targeted for any marketing initiative—whether that’s retention, awareness, or acquisition.
+You should also be able to segment your campaign messages, so you can easily target any marketing initiative—whether it’s retention, awareness, or acquisition.

 The great thing about Attentive is that we can be flexible with A/B testing our segmentation and messages—and pivot depending on what we see has the most impact.

 – Chip Malt, CEO & Co-Founder, Made In Cookware